365th Bombardment Squadron: Combat in Europe

 On 11 January 1944, the squadron participated in an attack on an aircraft plant in central Germany, near Brunswick.
 Extensive cloud cover had resulted in the recall of two of the three bombardment divisions involved in the mission and made the rendezvous of the fighter groups scheduled to provide cover in the target area difficult.
 In contrast, clear weather to the east of the target permitted the Germans to assemble one of the largest fighter formations since October 1943, with 207 enemy fighters making contact with the strike force.
 For this mission, it was awarded a second DUC.
 Between 20 and 25 February 1944, it took part in Big Week, the intensive campaign by Eighth Air Force against the German aircraft manufacturing industry.

 The squadron was occasionally diverted from its strategic mission to carry out interdiction and air support missions.
 Prior to Operation Overlord, the invasion of Normandy, it helped neutralize enemy forces with attacks on airfields, V-1 flying bomb and V-2 rocket launch facilities and repair shops.
 On D Day, it struck enemy strongholds near the landing beaches.
 In July 1944 it attacked enemy positions in advance of ground forces in Operation Cobra, the breakout at Saint Lo.
 It attacked antiaircraft batteries to support Operation Market Garden, the airborne attacks near Arnhem attempting to secure a bridgehead across the Rhine.
 In December 1944 and January 1945, it attacked enemy installations near the Battle of the Bulge.
 In March 1945, it supported Operation Varsity, airborne assault across the Rhine in Germany.

 The squadron flew its last combat mission on 25 April 1945.
 Following V-E Day, the squadron moved to Sint-Truiden Airfield in Belgium, from which it conducted photographic mapping flights over Europe and North Africa which came under the name Project Casey Jones.
 On 15 December 1945 it became part of the occupation force, when it moved to Lechfeld Airfield, Germany which it had bombed on 18 March 1944, and which it now used as an occupation base.
-The squadron was reduced in both personnel and equipment during 1946, and by the end of October, it had stopped all operations.
+The squadron was reduced in both personnel and equipment during 1946.
+It flew mapping flights, mostly from airfields in North Africa.
 It was inactivated on 25 December 1946.